spacehuhn/PacketMonitor/README.md

 ## Introduction

 Did you ever wonder how many data packets are flying around you right now?!
-This little project tells you how many Wi-Fi packets are sent every second and on which channel.
+This little project tells you how many normal Wi-Fi and Deauth packets are sent every second and on which channel.

 It's not limited to one network, it scans all traffic on one channel.